gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.8.7.1	- No gaps, no window borders, no bar boxes.
+You can customize selected tags symbols, though.
+Deal!
+Working on code style cleanup.
  * v0.8.7	- enternotify works (I think)!
  * v0.8.2	- Can now view multiple tags at once.
 I probably won't, but you can (not much extra code, so big whoop).
  * v0.8.1	- Can now send clients to just a specific desktop (removes it from others).